 The "America Now" terrorist group in the 11th mission of the career mode in the original SWAT 4.

 A group of these appears as enemies in Dead Rising 2.
 One of them mentions working in border patrol, and they blame the Zombie Apocalypse on liberals, socialists and foreigners (the last one is actually pretty accurate, although it's not like America was completely innocent).

 inFAMOUS 2 has the Militia, a group of right-wing extremists who take over New Marais to purge it of mutants (including Cole) and "deviants".
 They serve as the chief villains for the first half of the game.

-The upcoming Rainbow Six: Patriots will have these as the villains.
+The cancelled Rainbow Six: Patriots was going to have these as the villains.

 Left Behind: Eternal Forces has you leading a group of these battling The Antichrist and the GlobalCommunity in the middle of New York.
 There was a fair bit of controversy over this, with some critics claiming that it was promoting religious violence (notably, Jack Thompson cut his ties to Tyndale House, Left Behind's publisher, over the game), though to be fair the game rewards players for pursuing non-violent means of victory — after all, killing your enemies means that you can't convert them, and it also decreases the morale, or "spirit", of your own units ("thou shalt not kill" and all).